 Every instructor, assistant professor, associate professor, and professor must receive a written annual evaluation conducted according to the defined criteria of the PTU, consistent with Board of Regents policy.
-This review will include consultation by the PTU head with the faculty member and preparation of a written report to the faculty member, who may respond to the report in writing.
+This review will include consultation by the department or PTU head (according to College-level guidelines approved by tenure-track faculty) with the faculty member and preparation of a written report to the faculty member, who may respond to the report in writing.
 See UGA Academic Affairs Policy Manual, Section 1.06-1, Written Annual Evaluation.